For Economics 3901: International Trade Assignment

 - use the truncation symbol: * at the end of a word root to get all possible endings (e.g. econom*)

-- use parentheses when a search includes two or more different boolean operators e.g. Canada and (import or export)
+- use parentheses when a search includes two or more different Boolean operators e.g. Canada AND (import OR export)

 - limit articles found by source type, as required

-NOTE: Use Journal Finder directly (see under "Quick Links" on the library home page) to access the full text of journal articles found through other sources.
+NOTE: Use Journal Finder directly (see under "Quick Links" on the library homepage) to access the full text of journal articles found through other sources.
 If no full text link is available, books and articles can be requested by Interlibrary loan.

 Evaluating Sources: